symopsio/examples/approve_circleci_job/README.md

             - terraform_acceptance_test
           context: sym-bot-token

+      # The workflow will pause here and wait for approval.
-      # Once approved, Sym will resume CircleCI flow from this step.
+      # Once approved, Sym will approve this job to continue the workflow
       - wait_for_sym_approval:
           type: approval
           requires:
             - sym/request

-      # This is the step gated by Sym approval
+      # After approving the Sym request in Slack, CircleCI will continue to this job
       - deploy_prod:
           requires:
             - wait_for_sym_approval